The Morgan Institute Scholarship for Sorensen Political Leadership Program

 The Morgan Institute and the Sorensen Institute share the core values of bringing trust, civility and respect to public discourse.
 Ethics, bipartisanship, and the study of public policy issues are central themes at the core of every program Sorensen provides, and the Morgan Institute wants pharmacy professionals to be the beneficiaries of this training.

 Graduates of Sorensen programs go on to serve as elected officials or community leaders in Virginia and throughout the nation.
 Notable Sorensen alumni include Governor Ralph Northam and Delegate Chris Peace, recipient of the 2013 VPhA Award of Merit, is a graduate of the 2004 Political Leaders Program.

 Approximately 1 out of every 6 members of the Virginia General Assembly is a graduate of one of Sorensen’s programs.

 The Political Leaders Program is Sorensen Institute’s flagship leadership development program.
 Ethics in Public Service, Public Policy, and Campaign and Advocacy Skills comprise the bulk of the curriculum.
 Graduates of the Political Leaders Program leave with a comprehensive knowledge of current issues impacting citizens of the Commonwealth of Virginia, effective mediation techniques, and advocacy skills.

 The Political Leaders Program is open to all Virginia residents eligible to run for public office.
 Approximately 35 participants are accepted into the program each year after a highly competitive essay-based application and in-person interview process.
 Classes meet one weekend each month for ten months in areas across the Commonwealth.
-The total cost to attend the Political Leaders Program is $3,250, and the Morgan Institute will provide a scholarship of $1,200 towards the cost.
+Applications for the Political Leaders Program are usually accepted in the early Fall each year.
+The Morgan Institute will provide a scholarship of $1,200 towards the cost.